garylirocks/terraform-demos/vpn-vnet-to-vnet/README.md

 - Two vNets
 - One VPN gateway in each vNet
-  - We are using the "VNet-to-VNet" type connection, not the "Site-to-Site" type
 - One public IP for each VPN gateway
+- "VNet-to-VNet" type connection (does not need local network gateway resources)

 ## Testing